Microsoft reaches 40 content deals for Xbox

 "There is no other platform today that lets you just ask the service, 'hey I want to watch 'True Blood,' and then you get all the ways to do that," Honey said.

-Sony Corp's PlayStation, the rival gaming console to the Xbox, started offering live feeds of DirecTV's NFL's Sunday Ticket this year for the first time.
-Online services such as Netflix have been on both services for years.
+Sony Corp's (6758.T) PlayStation, the rival gaming console to the Xbox, started offering live feeds of DirecTV's DTV.O NFL's Sunday Ticket this year for the first time.
+Online services such as Netflix (NFLX.O) have been on both services for years.

 He said that while the company is committed to video games, the amount of time Xbox users spent watching video grew by three times this year.